Halium/docs/supplementary/hardware-enablement.rst

    root/arch/arm/boot/dts/

-or if your using 64-bit arm64 (e.g. BQ Aquaris M10) all files are sorted by manufacturer inside
+or if your device is using a 64-bit (arm64) processor (e.g. BQ Aquaris M10) all files are sorted by manufacturer inside

 .. code-block:: guess